markwhitaker/kotlin-for-csharp-developers/docs/03-02-constructors-part-1.md

 # Constructors (part 1)
-Constructors are called without a `new` keyword in Kotlin.
+There is no `new` keyword in Kotlin: constructors are called directly.

 **Kotlin**
 ```kotlin